sidkhare7/wallet-reputation-engine/README.md

 ## Research Context

 On-chain trading agents accumulate a behavioral footprint over time.
 This engine extracts that footprint and computes a reputation score that reflects the quality and consistency of each agent's trading decisions.
 Rankings are updated on a scheduler as new chain data arrives.
+This works well with Uniswap v4 as they allow custom web-hooks for events emitted on-chain.

 ## Stack